Pensoft Publishers

 Pensoft Publishers (also known as: Pensoft) are a publisher of scientific literature based in Sofia, Bulgaria.
 Pensoft was founded in 1992, by two academics: Lyubomir Penev and Sergei Golovatch.
-It has published over 1000 academic and professional books and currently publishes over 60 peer-reviewed open access scientific journals including ZooKeys, PhytoKeys, Check List, Comparative Cytogenetics, Journal of Hymenoptera Research, Deutsche Entomologische Zeitschrift, and Zoosystematics and Evolution.
+It has published over 1000 academic and professional books and currently publishes over 60 peer-reviewed open access scientific journals including ZooKeys, PhytoKeys, Check List, Comparative Cytogenetics, Journal of Hymenoptera Research, Deutsche Entomologische Zeitschrift, Metabarcoding & Metagenomics and Zoosystematics and Evolution.

 Pensoft is part of the open-access publishing movement.
 The Creative Commons Attribution License (CC-BY) is used for all journal articles.
 In 2012, Pensoft established a partnership with Encyclopedia of Life called the EOL Open Access Support Project (EOASP) to financially support independent taxonomists, and taxonomists living in developing countries to publish their results in Pensoft journals.

 Pensoft were notably one of the first publishers to facilitate the publication of data papers in collaboration with the Global Biodiversity Information Facility (GBIF).
 The first data paper they published came out in 2011, published in the journal ZooKeys.

 Pensoft also published the first ever eukaryotic species description (Eupolybothrus cavernicolus) to combine transcriptomics, DNA barcoding, and micro-CT imaging data in the same paper, in the Biodiversity Data Journal.